rhino9686/Moduleo/README.md

 #### Picking a communications platform

-Wi-Fi chip was also needed for my preferred communication (Wi-Fi sockets) This was a fairly straightforward choice in hobbyist world - Espressif has best drivers and can use Arduino IDE, so I designed around ESP8266 Dev board.
+A Wi-Fi chip was also needed for my preferred communication (Wi-Fi sockets).
+This was a fairly straightforward choice in hobbyist world - Espressif has best drivers and can use Arduino IDE, so I designed around an ESP8266 Dev board.

 <img src="img/ESP8266.jpeg" alt="drawing" width="400"/>

 #### Picking the batteries

 The main determinants for picking a battery are capacity and voltage levels.
-I had two Lithium-ion batteries from other products laying around.
+I had two Lithium-ion batteries from other products laying around:
-- Battery #1: a 14.4V rechargeable battery from Shark Robot Vacuum
+- Battery #1: a 3.7V rechargeable battery from Amazon RC car.
-- Battery #2: a 2.7V rechargeable battery from Amazon RC car
+- Battery #2: a 14.4V rechargeable battery from Shark Robot Vacuum.

 <img src="img/big_and_small.jpeg" alt="drawing" width="400"/>

 #### Motor Drivers

-The tank Chassis both came with 12V brushed motors.
+The tank chassis both came with 12V brushed motors.
 This is pretty standard for brushed motors in small appliances since motor power correlates with size of its coils.
-I had worked with Brushed motor drivers for a while, and had experience using the TI DRV8231
+I had worked with brushed motor drivers for a while, and had experience using the TI DRV8231.
 - This just needed 3.3V VREF and 12V VM

 #### How to power it all?

-Now we had 2 dev boards, 2 motors, and 2 potential battery voltages.
+Now we had 2 MCU dev boards, 2 motors, and 2 potential battery voltages.
 How do I make power tree to work with all the different parts?

-- Used a boost and a buck-boost to receive VIN that could be 2-15V
+- Used a boost and a buck-boost to receive VIN that could be 3-15V

 - Used boost to power motors (wanted high voltage, low current)